Visit the PtolemAE Project Home Page

 nm type ?

-This denomination series consists of at least 7 coins all with the well-known club mintmark in the left field on the reverse.
-These coins 'parallel' the Alexandria series of CHI/RHO coins with cornucopia in the left field.
+This denomination series consists of 6 coins all with the well-known club mintmark in the left field on the reverse.
+These coins parallel the Alexandria series of CHI/RHO coins with cornucopia in the left field.
 Svoronos attributes these to Ptolemy II but the style and parallelism to the Ptolemy III CHI/RHO series seem to indicate Ptolemy III is more likely.
-Sizes and weights shown here are the 'nominal ideal' for the types.
+Sizes and weights shown here are averages that are correct the types.
+Note that Svoronos 710 doesn't actually exist - it was erroneously 'created' by Svoronos as a type between 709 and 711 but there is no such thing.
+The few examples of Sv710 that have been recorded are Sv709 but at the lighter end of its weight range.
 Actual sizes and weights may vary somewhat due to the striking and manufacturing technology at the time.
 The idea here is to present the coins as a coherent series.
 You may also view these same coins with detailed information about each one elsewhere on the PtolemAE Project web site.
 As with the coinage from provincial mints by Ptolemy II, this series lacks leg monograms.
 These might be contemporaneous with either the scarce no-monogram cornucopia types of Alexandria or the CHI/RHO series or both.
-I feel the latter is more likely as most of these types are not rare with the exception of the largest coin which is extremely rare.
 The CHI/RHO cornucopia coinage of Alexandria is a dominant and prodigious coinage as are most of these.

 gae128_o